Tea (Tea India) (1 Serving) and Dosa (1 Piece)

 Add Healthy Fats

-Keep track of your blood sugar levels to understand how your body reacts and make further adjustments as needed.
+Keep track of your blood sugar levels before and after meals to understand how different foods and portion sizes affect you personally.

 metabolic